olly-evans/Project-Euler-Python/README.md

 # Project-Euler-Python
-How I solved Project-Euler problems using Python.
+How I solved different Project-Euler problems using Python.